ji-podhead/DevOps/cheatsheets.md

 ### IDS (Intrusion Detection System)
 An IDS is a system designed to monitor computer systems for signs of unauthorized access or malicious activities.<br> It analyzes network traffic and system logs to identify potential security threats.
 In the following we will use Suricata as our IDS
+It recommended to use multi-wan for IDS rather than routing it directly through since this will slown down your traffic.
 #### Suricata
 Suricata is an open-source network intrusion detection engine and analysis platform.
 It's known for its high performance and ability to detect sophisticated attacks.
 Key features include:
 - Multi-threaded architecture and GPU-support for handling large volumes of traffic